ha0z1/idmp/README.md

 In the dev environment, there is a built-in check warning if the same KEY is used in different places.
 Assigning the same KEY to different Promises may lead to unexpected results.

-If you have more complex network requirements like auto refresh, local and remote data contention, etc, `idmp` cannot implement related functions as pure function, you can try [SWR](https://swr.vercel.app/) and [swrv](https://docs-swrv.netlify.app/).
+If you have more complex network requirements like auto refresh, local and remote data contention, etc, `idmp` cannot implement related functions as pure function, you can try with [SWR](https://swr.vercel.app/) and [swrv](https://docs-swrv.netlify.app/).